-Cade Otton vs Mike Gesicki: Who Should You Start?
+Cade Otton vs Mike Gesicki: The Full Breakdown

 Cade Otton is the volume tight end in this matchup with 59 receptions for 572 yards, while Mike Gesicki profiles as a more touchdown-dependent spike play (2 scores on 28 catches).
 In weeks where Mike Gesicki finds the end zone he out-scores Cade Otton, but the floor gap is real.